It expands the blood type diet concept created by the naturopathic doctor Dr. Peter D’Adamo.

-Muscled and adventurous.
+They are muscled and adventurous.
 The explorer has the solutions to biological problems, with an extraordinary ability to adapt to environmental changes and an above-average capacity for gene repair.

 The vulnerability of the explorer to hormonal imbalances and chemical sensitivities can be overcome with a balanced diet and lifestyle.

-Slender, thin and healthy in youth.
+Slender, thin, and healthy in youth.
 This genotype is subject to a rebellion in the body at maturity.

 With the optimal diet and lifestyle, the warrior can overcome the metabolic genes of rapid aging and experience a second age of “silver” health.

 The nomad is vulnerable to neuromuscular and immune problems.
-However, a well conditioned Nomad has the enviable gift of controlling caloric intake and aging gracefully.
+However, a well-conditioned Nomad has the enviable gift of controlling caloric intake and aging gracefully.

 Advantages of the genotype diet